ericmittler/copilot-spike/README.md

 - React v18
 - [Mui](https://mui.com/) for Javascriptable CSS.
 Material design based rapid UX development.
 Also allows for TDD for CSS, though I'm too lazy to do that.
 - mocha, chai, puppeteer for test driving
+- Check out the other packages in the [package.json](https://github.com/ericmittler/copilot-spike/blob/main/package.json) like simpl-schema for a full understanding of how I quickly stand up this app.
 - Visual Studio Code is used by Eric as an IDE.
 But I understand that JetBrains and others should have similar functionality.
 - Also, this repo will use [Markdown](https://www.markdownguide.org/cheat-sheet/) all over the place.
 If you do not know what that is, look it up to make your life happier.